guidosassaroli/language-guided_motionplanning/README.md

 ## Why this is interesting

 This project was developed as a compact demonstration of language-guided reasoning and control.
-The goal is not to build a full manipulation pipeline, but to show how a robot can interpret natural-language commands, perceive its environment, and plan feasible actions within it.
+The goal is to show how a robot can interpret natural-language commands, perceive its environment, and plan feasible actions within it.
 By deliberately keeping everything in 2D and simulation-only, the focus stays on the integration of perception, language understanding, and motion planning, rather than on hardware details.

 From a research perspective, this miniature environment captures the essential loop behind autonomous behavior: understand → plan → act → verify.

-The system fails gracefully when requested objects are not in the scene, mimicking how a real robot would detect inconsistencies between a user’s instruction and its perception.
+Remarl: The system fails gracefully when requested objects are not in the scene, mimicking how a real robot would detect inconsistencies between a user’s instruction and its perception.

 ## Technical Overview